 The Brooks Fund is committed to increasing its endowment and support of worthy organizations that are working to build bridges and break down barriers.
-The Brooks Fund annually accepts grant applications from Middle Tennessee nonprofits supporting the GLBT community, through The Community Foundation’s discretionary grant process.
+The Brooks Fund annually accepts grant applications from Middle Tennessee nonprofits supporting the LGBT community, through The Community Foundation’s discretionary grant process.
 For more information, visit cfmt.org/request or contact The Community Foundation at 615-321-4939.

 Make a gift to The Brooks Fund of The Community Foundation of Middle Tennessee.

-Grantmaking snapshot of the past five years:
+Grantmaking snapshot of the past eight years: